-On the other hand, a client is requester of this service.
-A client program request for some resources to the server and server responds to that request.
+On the other hand, a client is a requester of this service.
+A client program requests some resources from the server, and the server responds to that request.

 Python Socket Example

-- Python socket server program executes at first and wait for any request
+1. Python socket server program executes at first and waits for any request

 Python Socket Server